Jiessiet/UniConnect/README.md

 * Wave generator: https://getwaves.io/
 * Stories by FreePik

-See README-DocsV for more pictures of our website!
 #

 ###### Designed and Coded by : Mizna Dada, Jiessie Tie, Suhyun Park, Onur Eren Arpaci